 When a company goes public in a direct listing, they create a liquid market for their shares.
 In December 2020, the NYSE successfully gained approval for companies to raise new capital as part of the direct listing.
 Previously, direct listings gave existing shareholders liquidity but weren’t vehicles for new funding.
-As of April 2021, the Nasdaq has not yet permitted companies to to raise new capital with a direct listing.
+In December 2022, the SEC also approved Nasdaq’s proposal to allow companies to to raise new capital with a direct listing.

 Unlike a traditional IPO, in a direct listing, the stock price is determined when the shares begin trading on a public exchange.
 The market prices the value of the company in real time.

 For employees with stock options, a direct listing can offer key advantages.
 One of the central advantages is there is no lockup period.
 Vested stock options, like incentive or non-qualified stock options, can be exercised and sold immediately.
 Having control over your diversification strategy is key in building and protecting wealth.

 Spotify, Slack, Asana, Coinbase, and Amplitude have all gone public with a direct listing.
 Stripe may follow suit in 2023 or 2024.

 A direct listing also allows investors with stock options more flexibility in managing the tax impact.

 In a traditional IPO, banks act as underwriters, and shares are initially priced before hitting the stock exchanges.
 The public markets may disagree with the valuation and send prices higher or lower accordingly.